-- Human health, animal health and their intersections in 19th and 20th century Britain.
+- Human health, animal health and their intersections in modern Britain.

 - The history of livestock farming